Mim Lake: History & People

-With the new dam serving both industrial and domestic purposes, the old dam with its diverse natural scenes, was turned into tourist attraction.
+After decades of use, the Lake with its diverse natural scenes is preserved as tourist attraction.
 The Lake has different species of flora and fauna.
 Among the fish species in the lake are the endemic cichlid hemichromis frempongi, and the near-endemic cichlids tilapia busumana and T. discolor.

+This Lake is connected by a conduit pipe that leads to a Dam at 6.9105600°N 2.5605000°W, few meters away from the Ayum Forest Products Ltd. This Dam serves both industrial and domestic purposes.

 Incidents

 There have been a couple of separate incidents when two people, aged 57 and 31 years, on different occasions drowned in the lake.